Office of the President, George Colby Chase records

 Organization and Arrangement

-The records are arranged into three series: Administrative records, Diaries, and Originals.
+The records are arranged into two series: Administrative records and Diaries.
 The Administrative series is arranged alphabetically by folder title; the Diaries are arranged chronologically.
-The Originals are also arranged alphabetically by folder.

 Acquisition and Custody Information